Generic name: lorazepam (injection) [ lor-A-ze-pam ]

 valproate or other seizure medication;

 This list is not complete.
-Other drugs may interact with lorazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect lorazepam, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Ativan (lorazepam)